confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-ksql/README.md

 You will start by creating a stream and table, which will be the foundation for your transformations in the upcoming steps.

 A *stream* provides immutable data.
-It supports only inserting (appending) new events, whereas existing events cannot be changed.
+It is append only for new events; existing events cannot be changed.
 Streams are persistent, durable, and fault tolerant.
 Events in a stream can be keyed.

 A *table* provides mutable data.
 New events—rows—can be inserted, and existing rows can be updated and deleted.
 Like streams, tables are persistent, durable, and fault tolerant.
 A table behaves much like an RDBMS materialized view because it is being changed automatically as soon as any of its input streams or tables change, rather than letting you directly run insert, update, or delete operations against it.